My Very First Time

 I was talking to her one day, when a man’s voice came on.
 “I don’t want you calling Noot anymore.
 We are going to get married.”
 And he hung up.

 She called me back a few hours later.
 “Don’t worry about that” she said gaily.
 “I will marry him but he will die soon.
 I will get his money and come back and stay with you.”

 It seems Hans was a severe alcoholic and was given only a few months to live if he continued drinking.
 Noot was sure he could not stop.
-Her plan was to marry him, wait for him to die, sell his house and car, get his government pension, and return to
+Her plan was to marry him, wait for him to die, sell his house and car, get his government pension, and

 Thailand, sadder but wealthier.

 The months passed, and one day I got a phone call from her.

 "I have to marry gay guy!
 I have to marry gay guy!"

 Noot was practically screaming.
 I tried to both calm her down as well as understand what the hell she was talking about.